 The list above serves as a general reference.
 Please check your TPD policy terms or contact our friendly insurance experts to find out if you have an eligible claim.
 It’s free to understand your circumstances.

-More about the common types of TPD claims >
+More about the common types of TPD insurance claims >

 Examples of Common TPD Claim Situations

-The following are some frequent situations that may result in a successful TPD claim.
+The following are some frequent situations that may result in successful TPD claims.

 When seeking to maximise your TPD claim, remember a few essential tips.